OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-09.md

 ## Proverbs 9:18

-But they do not know that the dead are there, that her guests are in the depths of Sheol.
+Yet they are unaware that the dead reside there, that her guests are in the depths of the grave.